 Hello there!
 I’m Jami Worley and my goal is to help you navigate the often complicated and confusing process of securing your family’s future, planning for long-term care, addressing your needs after a loved one dies, and helping you understand the best options available.

-You may be thinking Estate Planning is only for the wealthy, those worried about losing their estates to taxes when they die.
+You may be thinking Estate Planning is only for the wealthy and those worried about losing their estates to taxes when they die.
 Or perhaps you think that Estate Planning is fairly black and white, a sort of “fill in the blanks” if you will (let’s be honest, we’ve all seen the do-it-yourself forms…).

 The truth is, EVERYONE needs an Estate Plan!
 And since there are countless details to consider and just as many ways to design your estate plan to fit you and your family’s needs, I’m here to help.